For those of us who suffer from Arthritis or Raynaud’s disease being cold in winter brings along a whole new set of problems and pain and suffering.

 Not only are these a 6-hour electric hand warmer they are also a battery backup for your smartphone or tablet.

-- Rechargeable powerful inbuilt 5200 mah lithium-ion battery for lasting reliable warmth – up to 6 Hour runtime.
+- Rechargeable powerful inbuilt 5200 mah lithium-ion battery for lasting reliable warmth – up to 6 Hours of runtime.

 - Dual-sided heat up to 120 DegreeF/50 DegreeC operating temperature with five heat settings for adjustable and comfortable warmth.
 Low – High